STRd6/jadelet/README.md

     npm install -g hamlet-cli

-Here's an example of a bash script you can use to compile all haml files in your templates directory.
+Here's an example bash script you can use to compile all haml files in your templates directory.

     #! /bin/bash